MicroTed/ufs_ideal_run/README.md

 Input soundings are the same format as WRF ideal cases (examples in the soundings directory) (link or copy to 'input_sounding')

 A couple idealized suites are in the suites directory, and it should be possible to use any full physics suite as long as any needed input files are available.
+Note that the FV3_ideal_mp_thompson suite is included here in the suites directory, but not in FV3/ccpp/suites.

 For the Thompson microphysics, input files can be downloaded with the get_thompson_tables.sh script.

-For more details see the documents in docs/ideal_processmodel_doc at https://github.com/MicroTed/ufs-weather-model/tree/ideal-periodic (originally created by Larissa Reames)
+For more details see the readme in FV3/fv3/atmos_cubed_sphere/docs/ideal_processmodel_doc (originally created by Larissa Reames)